owlcms/owlcms4-heroku-updater/README.md

 #### Rationale

 OWLCMS applications such as [OWLCMS4](https://github.com/owlcms/owlcms4-heroku) and its [Public Results Relay](https://github.com/owlcms/publicresults-heroku) can be deployed to Heroku using a simple button.
-But hundreds of people could conceivably deploy that way, there is no automation that would cause an update to the master to update the deployments.
-Heroku does not provide an automatic "redeploy" button either.
+But since hundreds of people could conceivably deploy that way, Heroku does not provide an automatic mechanism to subscribe to the source and update automatically.
+And unfortunately, no "please update me" option either.
+This program fills that gap.

 #### Updating Existing OWLCMS Cloud Installations